FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Variables/README.md

 ## Description

-- What is?
+In this topic, we'll learn about variables in Javascript.

-- How to declare?
+- What is a Variable?
-- How to assign?
+- How to Declare a Variable?
-- Data types
+- Assigning Values to Variables

 ## Learning Outcomes